Healthy Paws Pet Insurance

 - Excludes exam fees and bilateral conditions

-- Maximum age for enrollment is 14 years
+- Maximum age for enrollment is 14 years (4 years in New York state)

 - Healthy Paws does not cover exam fees